VIU Scholarship, Research, and Creative Activity

 What is the Research Support Fund?

-Canada's Research Support Fund (RSF) assists postsecondary institutions with the costs associated with managing their research enterprise.
-Helping Canadian institutions maintain a world-class research environment, thereby helping make Canada a world leader in research and development.
+Canada's Research Support Fund (RSF) assists Canadian postsecondary institutions with the costs associated with managing their research enterprise.
+Helping Canadian institutions maintain a world-class research environment positions Canada better to be a world leader in research and development.

-RSF grants can include the costs of maintaining modern labs and equipment; providing access to up-to-date knowledge resources; providing research management and administrative support; meeting regulatory and ethical standards; and/or transferring knowledge from academia to the private, public and not-for-profit sectors.
-At VIU RSF funds are used to support research management and administrative support.
+RSF grants can include the costs of maintaining modern labs and equipment; securing research from threats; providing access to up-to-date knowledge resources; providing research management and administrative support; meeting regulatory and ethical standards; or transferring knowledge from academia to the private, public and not-for-profit sectors.
+At VIU, RSF funds are used to support research management and administrative support.

 Research grants from Canada’s three federal funding agencies (the Canadian Institutes of Health Research (CIHR); the Natural Sciences and Engineering Research Council (NSERC); and the Social Sciences and Humanities Research Council (SSHRC) fund the direct costs of research, such as research salaries, travel expenses, student stipends, materials for example.

-There are also indirect costs associated with research which are often more difficult to identify and quantify.
-These include expenses such as: provision of space including the costs of maintenance and utilities; maintenance and repair of research equipment; computing resources; library resources; insurance; and support by VIU service departments (Facilities, Finance (Accounts Payable/Accounts Receivable), Human Resources, Payroll, Information Technology, Office of Research Services, Purchasing, and Facilities).
+There are also indirect costs associated with research, which are often more difficult to identify and quantify.
+These include expenses such as: provision of space including the costs of maintenance and utilities; maintenance and repair of research equipment; computing resources; library resources; insurance; and support by VIU service departments (Scholarship, Research and Creative Activity Office, Finance, Human Resources, Facilities, Information Technology, Library).

 Description of the Use of the Research Support Fund at VIU